Alumni Regents

 Full Bio

 Keller received a bachelor’s degree in sociology from the Weinberg College of Arts and Sciences.
 She employed her degree as a caseworker for the Cook County Department of Public Aid before transitioning to the private sector as a trust administrator at Continental Bank.
 Keller received a JD from Loyola University Chicago in 1977 and began her legal career as an associate at McLaughlin & Irvin, a boutique employment law firm in California.
 Subsequently, she was senior counsel for litigation and employment law at Pacific Enterprises, a Fortune 500 company.
-Keller has taught business law to undergraduate and MBA students at California State University Northridge and Los Angeles and at Pepperdine University.
-She also has given lectures about the American legal system to visiting Chinese business owners and government officials.
+Keller taught business law to undergraduate and MBA students at California State University Northridge and Los Angeles and at Pepperdine University.
+She also lectured on the US legal system to visiting Chinese business owners and government officials.

 headsdhot of P. Noel Kullavanijaya